OsiriX-Foundation/karnak-docker/profileExample/README.md

 * K - keep
 * X - remove

-This profile need this parameters:
+This profile element need this parameters: profiles
 * name
 * codename
 * action
 * tags

-This profile can have these optional parameters:
+This profile element can have these optional parameters:

-* exceptedtags
+* excludedTags

 In this example, all tags starting with 0028 will be removed excepted (0028,1199) which will be kept.